-There are many advantages of having it written down..
-DoR helps you maintain a high quality of your issues, by making sure that all the necessary research has been conducted and all the relevant information have been placed into the issue.
+There are many advantages to having it written down… DoR helps you maintain a high quality of your issues, by making sure that all the necessary research has been conducted and all the relevant information has been placed into the issue.
 For the same reason, it helps the team standardize the structure of issues, by making sure they contain all of the sections.
 Definition of Ready is also a great tool for the Product Owner who works with the team to prepare and groom the backlog for the upcoming sprint.
 It allows them to easily identify areas for improvement and work that still needs to be done, in order to allow the developers to start implementing the feature.

 With Multiple Checklists for Jira, you can automatically add your “Definition of Ready” checklist to each new issue in Jira and track the progress on getting them ready for development.
 This also improves your Sprint planning meetings.
 Just one glimpse is enough to know what still needs to be done in the issue to make it ready for the development.

 As detailed as your acceptance criteria and definition of done lists can get, your testers need a broader view than just a scope of the implemented issue.
 Their task is not only to verify that the acceptance criteria have been met and that the Definition of Done is respected.
 They need to look for any problems and edge cases that the developers have missed or haven’t predicted.

 Moreover, they need to make sure that the change has not caused any regressions in other parts of the system.
 This is a tough task, but their job can be made easier with just a little help.
 As the developers are working on the issue, it is a perfect time to complete the testing points checklist.
 It can contain anything ranging from the edge cases to the affected components.